Reading and Checking Motherboard ID

 Precautions Before Searching for Devices

-- Before starting to get the ID, please first connect to SSH
+- Before obtaining the ID, please first connect to SSH.

-- Please ensure that the data cable connecting the lower-level machine to the upper-level machine has data transmission capabilities
+- Please ensure that the data cable connecting the lower computer to the upper computer has data transfer capabilities.

-- After connecting to the upper-level machine via SSH, enter
+- After connecting to the upper computer via SSH, input

 lsusb

 and press Enter.
-Several devices may appear as follows: - If the system does not support
+Several devices may appear. - If the system does not support

 lsusb

-, you can execute the following command to install it:
+, you can execute the following command to install it. - If no devices appear after

 sudo apt-get install usbutils

-- Please confirm whether the motherboard firmware has been correctly flashed.
+- Please confirm whether the motherboard firmware has been flashed with the correct firmware.

 - If it is a USB firmware,